flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-phases.md

 ## CRUISE Phase

 The CRUISE phase extends from the top of climb (ToC) point to the top of descent (ToD) point.

-It may also includes intermediate climbs as well as en route descents.
+It may also include intermediate climbs as well as en route descents.
 At anytime, the pilot can define a step climb to determine the cost and time savings of flying at a different flight level.
-Step climbs and descents are entered on the MCDU STEP ALTS page which is accessed from a VERT REV page or from the MCDU F-PLN page A.
+Step climbs and descents are entered on the MCDU STEP ALTS page, which is accessed from a VERT REV page or from the MCDU F-PLN page A.

 The FMS transitions to the descent phase when a subsequent descent is initiated within 200 NM of the destination and no preplanned step descent exists in front of the aircraft.

 ## DESCENT Phase

-The DESCENT phase starts at the top--of--descent point (which is less than 200 NM from destination) by pushing the ALT knob for a managed descent or pulling the ALT knob for an open or selected descent from the cruise altitude.
+The DESCENT phase starts at the top--of--descent point (which is less than 200 NM from the destination) by pushing the ALT knob for a managed descent or pulling the ALT knob for an open or selected descent from the cruise altitude.

 The pilot is required to confirm and initiate all descents from cruise altitude by pushing or pulling the ALT knob on the FCU.
 The managed descent does not occur until the pilot initiates the descent following clearance from ATC.